benartw86/bloc-jams/README.md

 # bloc-jams

-Creating an application for Bloc web developer part time program.
-Studying and applying front end tools.
+A web application for displaying and playing music.

+Front end features:  HTML5, CSS, Javascript and jQuery.